tushar-wiz/tushar-wiz/README.md

 - 👋 Hi, I’m @tushar-wiz
-- 💡 I’m interested in Embedded Systems and FPGAs
+- 💡 I’m interested in Embedded Systems, VLSI and IoT
-- 📚 I’m currently learning to work on STM32

 <!---
 tushar-wiz/tushar-wiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.